-A retired member of the Armed Forces who is eligible for the Deduction (an "Eligible Retiree") may deduct military retirement pay on a North Carolina individual income tax return for tax years beginning 2021.
+A retired member of the Armed Forces who is eligible for the Deduction (an "Eligible Armed Forces Retiree") may deduct military retirement pay on a North Carolina individual income tax return ("NC Tax Return") for tax years beginning 2021.

-Note If you are an Eligible Retiree and you have filed your North Carolina individual income tax return for tax year 2021, and you included military retirement payments in your calculation of North Carolina taxable income, you should consider filing an amended return with the Department to deduct the payments.
-For more information on how to amend your 2021 North Carolina Individual Income Tax Return, Form D-400, see the instructions for the return, Form D-401, on the Department's website.
+Note: If you are an Eligible Armed Forces Retiree who filed a NC Tax Return for tax year 2021 and included military retirement payments in your calculation of North Carolina taxable income, you should consider filing an amended NC Tax Return with the Department to deduct the payments.
+For more information on how to amend your 2021 NC Tax Return, Form D-400, see the instructions for the return, Form D-401, on the Department's website.